ntsmk/blog/README.md

 Just wanted to make it simple as much as possible in this complicated modern era.

 Written in HTML + CSS, deployed on Vercel.

+Focused on request latency, readability, clear user interface and experience.